Blue Heelers: episode guide

 April 22, 1998

-Guest Starring: Michael Isaacs as Clancy Freeman, Rainey Mayo as Leonie Freeman, Kim Trengrove as Natalie Finch, Simon Palomares as Jeremy Phillips, Grant Piro as Tim Ryan, Karen Davitt as Dr Zoe Hamilton, Carmel Hyland as Heather Michaels, Bridget Watson as Rosemary Watson, Rian Barlow as Dylan Finch, Theodore Nicola as Con, Sophie Lampel as Hayley, Luke, Matthew and Nathan Angelin as Rachel Freeman
+Guest Starring: Michael Isaacs as Clancy Freeman, Rainey Mayo as Leonie Freeman, Kim Trengrove as Natalie Finch, Simon Palomares as Jeremy Phillips, Grant Piro as Tim Ryan, Karen Davitt as Dr. Zoe Hamilton, Carmel Hyland as Heather Michaels, Bridget Watson as Rosemary Watson, Rian Barlow as Dylan Finch, Theodore Nicola as Con, Sophie Lampel as Hayley; Luke, Matthew & Nathan Angelin as Rachel Freeman

 Stars in Their Eyes